DATA-TRAC/consumer-complaint-response/README.md

 * Questions

     * Narratives with a highly negative sentiment analysis will lead to a response of closed or closed without monetary relief.
     * Narratives with a short narrative length will lead to a response of closed with explanation.
     * Narratives with a neutral or positive sentiment analysis relating to bank account or service or checking or savings account will lead to a response of closed with monetary relief.
     * Do different states use different language when complaining?
     * Do specific issues tend to receive specific responses?
 For example, do issues related to fraud tend to receive more "closed with relief" responses compared to other issues?
+    * Which company has received the most negative sentiment in its narrative?
+    * Which company has had the most negative response towards consumer, such as being closed without relief, closed with no monetary relief, etc.?

 ## Data Dictionary